sVoxelDev/spigot-plugin-template/Readme.md

 You can use this template to develop your own high quality Spigot plugins using [Gradle](https://gradle.org/) with ease.

+> See the [minecraft-server-template](https://github.com/Silthus/minecraft-server-template) for quick starting your Minecraft network in under 30 seconds.

 * [Features](#features)
 * [Quickstart setup](#quickstart-setup)
 * [Releasing a new version of your plugin](#releasing-a-new-version-of-your-plugin)